robocomp/robocomp-robolab/components/hardware/external_control/joystickComp/README.md

 - **void readJoyStickBufferedData(JoyStickBufferedData &gbd, const Ice::Current&)**: reads raw throttles from joystick.

 The `JoyStick.idsl` can be found in file `robocomp/interfaces/IDSLs/JoyStick.idsl`.
+For detail of `DifferentialRobot.idsl` interface and its implemented component please find in `robocomp/components/robocomp-robolab/components/hardware/base/differentialrobotComp` document.

 ## Compiling and Installation